ZeroAuto/rails-vue-bootstrap/README.md

 ```

 ### Some things to add in the future
-⋅⋅* Pagination
+* Pagination for larger data sets
-⋅⋅* Authentication so users can save their own lists
+* Authentication so users can save their own lists
+* Get those damn bootstrap arrows to show up